 RMCHS paid for a CTE credentialed teacher to provide students with CTE courses to complete a CTE pathway in Ag Business.
-This position was previously provided through a service agreement with Valley ROP, a KCUSD partner organization, however we have now hired a teacher for this position.
+This position was previously provided through a service agreement with Valley ROP, a KCUSD partner organization.
+However, this year, we hired this teacher to work for the Kings Canyon Unified School District directly.
 All students engage in at least one CTE course while enrolled at RMCHS.